yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 a new version
 [every week]({% pst 2015/jun/2015-06-08-deadly-sins-software-project %}).
-No matter how intensive the development is and how many features are "in progress", it's always possible to package a new version and release it.
+No matter how intensive the development is and how many features are "in progress," it's always possible to package a new version and release it.
 If the development is really intensive, ask your team to use [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)